e-picas/composer-symlinker/README.md

 A [Composer](http://getcomposer.org/) plugin to install packages as local symbolic links.

-This project is a *temporary* implementation of using symbolic links to local packages as dependencies to allow a parallel work process.
+This plugin is a *temporary* implementation of using symbolic links to local packages as dependencies to allow a parallel work process.
 For a descriptive (and commented) problematic, see
 <https://github.com/composer/composer/issues/1299>.